pbatard/bled/README.md

   * The original `libbb.h` was GPLv2 __only__, so I had to recreate my own from scratch that is GPLv2 __or later__.
 This was a bit of a pain, so I'm don't want to bother recreating a GPLv2+ libbb.h for Linux or other platforms.
 * Can't query the uncompressed file size.
-But I may add this feature if needed.
+This is mostly due to the limitation of the compression formats being used, as most of them are stream formats and do not store that information anywhere.
 * .7z archive extraction is not currently supported.
 But I may add this feature if needed.
 * No multithreading and not optimized for speed __at all__!
 * There probably exist limitations with regards to advanced compression and/or newer